Table of Contents[Hide][Show]

 39. Toyota Manufacturing Plant

 Ever wanted to see the production process at Toyota?
 This tour, in Georgetown, takes you through the manufacturing facility and visitors are able to see car magic happen!
 This was the first Toyota plant in the United States and it is the largest in the world.
-Tours are currently suspended due to Covid-19.
+Tours are temporarily suspended.

 40. Write on the Before I Die…Wall in NuLu